AdaCore/spark2014/lrm/source/introduction.rst

    analysis on the |SPARK| code to be carried out.
 Target: Milestone 3

-*No further detail is given in the current draft of this document on mixing code that is in and out of |SPARK|.
-Although there are a number of places where a statement is given on what is in or out of |SPARK|, that information is not complete and nothing further is given on how it should be used.*
+*No further detail is given in the current draft of this document on mixing code that is in and out of SPARK 2014.
+Although there are a number of places where a statement is given on what is in or out of SPARK 2014, that information is not complete and nothing further is given on how it should be used.*

 .. _generic_hlrs: